bibinc1982/Accela/README.md

 ```
 ### To view your H2 in-memory datbase

 This project runs on H2 in-memory database.
-To view and query the database you can browse to http://localhost:8080/h2-console.
+To view and query the database you can browse to http://localhost:8080/h2/login.jsp.
+JDBC url is jdbc:h2:mem:accela .
 Default username is 'sa' with a blank password.

 [Back To The Top](#read-me-template)